kementarion/voom/README.md

-This is a mirror of http://www.vim.org/scripts/script.php?script_id=2657

-## Update
+## Description

-Did some minor changes for some self requirements, and make it work with Python 3.
+Based on [VOoM](https://github.com/vim-voom/VOoM) project, did some minor changes on Markdown related part, and make it work with Python 3.

 ## How to Use